analogdevicesinc/ai8x-synthesis/README.md

 The MAX78000 SDK is a git submodule of ai8x-synthesis.
 It is checked out automatically to a version compatible with the project into the folder `sdk`.

-***If the embedded C compiler is run on Windows instead of Linux, ignore this section*** *and install the Maxim SDK executable, see https://github.com/MaximIntegratedAI/MaximAI_Documentation.*
+***If the embedded C compiler is run on Windows instead of Linux or macOS, ignore this section*** *and install the Maxim SDK executable, see https://github.com/MaximIntegratedAI/MaximAI_Documentation.*

-The Arm embedded compiler can be downloaded from [https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads).
+The Arm embedded compiler can be downloaded from [https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads). *The SDK has been tested with version 9-2019-q4-major of the embedded Arm compiler.
+Newer versions may or may not work correctly.*

-The RISC-V embedded compiler can be downloaded from [https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack/releases/](https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack/releases/).
+The RISC-V embedded compiler can be downloaded from [https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack/releases/](https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack/releases/). *The SDK has been tested with version 8.3.0-1.1 of the RISC-V embedded compiler.
+Newer versions may or may not work correctly.*

-Add the following to your `~/.profile`, adjusting for the actual `PATH` to the compilers:
+Add the following to your `~/.profile` (and on macOS, to `~/.zprofile`), adjusting for the actual `PATH` to the compilers:

 ```shell
 echo $PATH | grep -q -s "/usr/local/gcc-arm-none-eabi-9-2019-q4-major/bin"